Anime North

-Anime North (AN) is a non-profit, fan-run anime convention, held every year in Etobicoke, a district in Toronto, Ontario, Canada.
-Its major attractions, activities and events include a Masquerade, a Dealers Room, an Artists Alley, Guest of Honor presentations, Gaming (Video and RPG), Panel Discussions, Video Presentations, Contests, and Dances.
+Anime North (AN) is a not-for-profit, fan-run anime convention, held annually in Etobicoke, a western district of Toronto, Ontario, Canada.
+The convention was initially established in 1997 in Old Toronto, but moved to its current location in 2004.
+Its major attractions, activities and events include: industry guests, fan-run panel presentations, workshops, video presentations, gaming tournaments, musical performances, dances and cosplay.
+The show has two shopping areas, an "Artists Alley" for artworks and crafts and a general "Vendors Hall".

-The largest anime convention in Canada by attendance numbers and located near Toronto Pearson International Airport, AN is hosted in 6 venues: at the Toronto Congress Centre, the Doubletree International Plaza Hotel, the Sheraton Toronto Airport Hotel (formerly called the Renaissance Toronto Airport Hotel and Conference Centre), the Crowne Plaza Hotel, the Radisson Suites Hotel and the Airport Holiday Inn Hotel (for the Friday Moonlight Ball), all of which are within walking distance of one another.
+The largest anime convention in Canada by attendance numbers, AN is held at the Toronto Congress Centre, the Delta Airport Hotel and Conference Centre and the Sheraton Toronto Airport Hotel, all of which are within walking distance of one another on Dixon Road.
 Convention-run shuttle buses are available during daytime and the evening to connect the venues.

 Programming

 Anime North in 2006 featured Kotoko, a J-pop singer, who performed songs from her newest album.
 Also in 2006, a ballroom dance, the "Moonlight Masquerade Ball", was newly scheduled.
 The most popular events at AN include the Masquerade and the J-Idol competition.
-Other events include the AMV contest, guest autograph sessions, the All-Star Charity Auction, the Momiji Award (with brunch), Anime Improv, "Super Hardcore Anime Wrestling" (a co-production with GCW) and Yaoi North.
+Other events include the AMV contest, guest autograph sessions, the All-Star Charity Auction, the Momiji Award (with brunch), Anime Improv, "Super Hardcore Anime Wrestling" (a co-production with Great Canadian Wrestling), Beyblade North (a Beyblade tournament sanctioned by the World Beyblade Organization), and Yaoi North.
 Common staples at Anime North include guest speeches, gaming tournaments, dances, art-related workshops, discussion panels, martial arts displays, model contests, Go tournaments, and similar events.
+The event also includes a contest for cosplay crafting.

+The event includes an Artist Alley; Pixar director Domee Shi sold prints of her work as a teen.